CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket003_User_Forgot_Password.md

 Expected root cause:

-Pam Beesly was unable to sign into the domain because she did not know her current password.
+Phyllis Vance was unable to sign into the domain because she did not know her current password.

 ---